Scholar's Mate

 They are the same thing.
 Scholar's Mate is simply the traditional name for the four-move checkmate targeting f7 with queen and bishop.
 Some variations take slightly different move orders but the idea is identical.

 Professor Archer says: Do not be ashamed if Scholar's Mate catches you once.
 Be concerned if it catches you twice.
-The real lesson here is not about memorising moves — it is about understanding that f7 and f2 are the weakest squares on the board at the start of the game.
-Once you internalise that, you will never fall for this trick again, and you will start noticing when your own opponents leave those squares unguarded.
+The real lesson here is not about memorizing moves, it is about understanding that f7 and f2 are the weakest squares on the board at the start of the game.
+Once you internalize that, you will never fall for this trick again, and you will start noticing when your own opponents leave those squares unguarded.

 Quick Quiz